iamdonu/SMB3-Decryption/README.md

 # SMB3-Decryption

-Special Thanks to @khr0x40sh (https://x.com/khr0x40sh) and his article on Medium (https://medium.com/maverislabs/decrypting-smb3-traffic-with-just-a-pcap-absolutely-maybe-712ed23ff6a2) for providing the idea and doing all the background research.
-I have merely adapted his Python code to Python3, also created a new file that calculates randomeSessionKey using NTLM hash in stead of password.
+Special Thanks to @khr0x40sh (https://x.com/khr0x40sh) and his article on Medium (https://medium.com/maverislabs/decrypting-smb3-traffic-with-just-a-pcap-absolutely-maybe-712ed23ff6a2) for providing the idea and doing the background research.
+I adapted his Python code to Python3, also created a new file that calculates randomeSessionKey using NTLM hash in stead of password.

 ## The idea :
 SMB3 encrypted traffic can be decrypted based on the information present in the captured packets, specifically, using SessionID and SessionKey values.